TechStark/opencv-js/README.md

 # opencv-js

 OpenCV JavaScript version (NPM package) for node.js or browser.
-The file `dist/opencv.js` is built by [this GitHub action](https://github.com/TechStark/opencv-js/actions/workflows/build-opencv.yml).
-Previously, this file was downloaded from https://docs.opencv.org/4.8.0/opencv.js
+The file `opencv.js` was downloaded from https://docs.opencv.org/4.8.0/opencv.js

 TypeScript is supported (thanks to `mirada`).